How to Research Blog Topics for Your Website (6 Proven Hacks)

 Add some extra columns to measure the performance of your blogs after a certain time period.

-Finally, your plan is ready for next one year.
+Finally, your plan is ready for the next one year.
 Now go according to this plan.
-But review it regularly, may be you need to update the plan with the evolving situation of the market.
+But review it regularly, maybe you need to update the plan with the evolving situation of the market.

 Select the topics only that can add value to your readers’ real life.